 Carbon monoxide (CO) is a poisonous gas that is colorless, odorless, and tasteless.
-Many cases of reported carbon monoxide poisoning indicate that, while victims are aware they are not feeling well, they become so disoriented they are unable to save themselves by either exiting the vehicle or calling for assistance.
+Many cases of reported carbon monoxide poisoning indicate, that while victims are aware they are not feeling well, they become so disoriented they are unable to save themselves by either exiting the vehicle or calling for assistance.
 Due to their physical size, young children and household pets may be the first to show symptoms of carbon monoxide poisoning.

 The risk of carbon monoxide poisoning and/or suffocation exists in any confined space.
-Do not allow children or pets to play or become entrapped within the storage compartments of your motorhome.
+DO NOT allow children or pets to play or become entrapped within the storage compartments of your motorhome.

-NOTE: Know the symptoms of carbon monoxide poisoning.
+IMPORTANT!
+KNOW THE SYMPTOMS OF CARBON MONOXIDE POISONING.
 If you or your passengers experience symptoms of carbon monoxide poisoning, seek immediate medical attention:

-- Dizziness
+- Dizziness - Vomiting

-- Intense head-

-- Sleepiness
+Sleepiness Inability